 You have to claim universal credit online, so you’ll need access to the internet and an email account.
 You also need a bank account, as this is how your universal credit is paid to you.

-How universal credit is paid
+How universal credit works

-Managing on universal credit
+Managing on Universal credit

 If you need help managing once you’re on universal credit we can offer help and guidance.
 We can help you prepare for work, find work, and get online to make the most of the internet, as well as helping you with budgeting and managing your money.